jbaumann/attiny_daemon/README.md

 So, based on the information of BrouSant we can create our own list of requirements aka wish list:
 - soldering limited to through-hole components
 - use of an ATTiny for its small form factor and simple programming
-- simple build and simple modification of the programming on both ATTiny and Raspberry Pi
+- simple build and simple modifiability of the programming on both ATTiny and Raspberry Pi
 - minimum added physical height
 - configuration of the ATTiny should be changeable from the Raspberry
 - configuration of the ATTiny should be stored in the EEPROM
 - watchdog functionality
-- temperature measurement (mainly for the battery)
+- temperature measurement (rationalization: for the battery)
 - communication using I2C
 - no blocking of Raspberry Pi pins
 - minimal footprint of the additional hardware